 To monitor the status of the battery, or if the battery is no longer holding a charge, run HP Battery Check in the HP Support Assistant app (select products only).

-- 1. Type support in the taskbar search box, and then select the HP Support Assistant app (select products only). - or -
+1. Type support in the taskbar search box, and then select the HP Support Assistant app.